SCOPE OF THIS CHAPTER

 1. Children Act 2004

-Section 10 requires each local authority to make arrangements to promote co-operation between the authority, each of the authority's relevant partners and such other persons or bodies, working with children in the local authority's area, as the authority consider appropriate.
+Section 10 requires each local authority to make arrangements to promote co-operation between the authority, each of the authority's relevant partners and such other persons or bodies who exercise functions or are engaged in activities in relation to children in the local authority's area, as the authority consider appropriate.
 The arrangements are to be made with a view to improving the well-being of children in the authority's area - which includes protection from harm or neglect alongside other outcomes.

-Section 11 requires a range of organisations to make arrangements for ensuring that their functions, and services provided on their behalf, are discharged having regard to the need to safeguard and promote the welfare of children.
+Section 11 places duties on a range of organisations to make arrangements for ensuring that their functions, and services that they contract out to others, are discharged with regard to the need to safeguard and promote the welfare of children.

 Under Section 55 of the Borders, Citizenship and Immigration Act 2009 the Secretary of State (in practice, UK Visas and Immigration or 'UKVI') has a duty to ensure that functions relating to immigration and customs are discharged with regard to the need to safeguard and promote the welfare of children.
 Section 55 is intended to have the same effect as Section 11 of the Children Act 2004.